1912 Copa Jockey Club final: Overview

+Semifinal: Quilmes v Tiro Federal at Belgrano A.C.

 The 1912 edition was contested by 14 clubs, 9 within Buenos Aires Province and 5 from Liga Rosarina de Football.

 San Isidro eliminated Argentino de Rosario 4–1 (after extra time) as visitor, then beating Estudiantes de La Plata 5–0 in quarterfinal.
 Then the squad entered directly to the final.

 On the other hand, Quilmes entered directly to the quarterfinal, where the team defeated Belgrano A.C.
 2–1 in Belgrano, then eliminating Tiro Federal 5–1 at home in semifinal.